davidkel/davidkel.github.io/docs/Operations/busnetcards.md

 In both the case of the composer sample fabric server and fabric samples themselves the channel admin's are usually the admins for the peers in the network.

-### further reading
-TBD: The fabric-ca-server bootstrap id is a different id that needs to be covered

 ### [Next - NetworkAdmin Participant Type](./networkadmin.md)